Owen-Exon/The-Network-Setting/The Origins/The Genesis (Event).md

 >
 > "I am Axis.
 I join the worlds with a network.
 To allow all to meet and create what they could not alone."
 >
-> "I am Death.
+> "I am Mortis.
 I create the river.
 To allow life in perpetuity, despite constant chaos."
 >
 > "I am Orion.
 I create impossible beings.
 To be strong where I am not.
 To avenge me."
 >